Idaho Disabled Veteran Benefits

 What it is: a state emergency-relief grant, two state veterans cemeteries plus a federal one, and general veteran-support resources.

-- Emergency financial relief grant: IDVS offers a grant of up to $1,500 in cases of extreme emergency to honorably discharged veterans who are current Idaho residents and either entered military service from Idaho or have lived in-state at least 5 years, with the emergency occurring within about 90 days of the request.
-Contact the Office of Veterans Advocacy at (208) 780-1380 for current criteria.
+- Emergency financial relief grant (branded "Joining Forces Idaho"): IDVS offers a grant of up to $1,500 in cases of extreme emergency to honorably discharged veterans who are current Idaho residents and either entered military service from Idaho or have lived in-state at least 5 years, with the emergency occurring within about 90 days of the request (IDVS's Chief Administrator can waive that window).
+That $1,500 is a lifetime cap across all grants to a veteran and their dependents combined, not a per-emergency amount.
+Contact the Office of Veterans Advocacy at (208) 780-1380, or email [email protected], for current criteria and the application.

 - State veterans cemeteries: Idaho operates state veterans cemeteries at Boise and Blackfoot, offering the same no-cost burial and memorial benefits as VA national cemeteries (gravesite, opening/closing, perpetual care, government headstone/marker, burial flag).
 There is no Idaho residency requirement to be buried there, and eligible spouses and dependents also qualify.
 A federal Snake River Canyon National Cemetery in Buhl also serves Idaho veterans.